- Biomedical Ethics Unit

 The Master's Specialization in Bioethics is sponsored by the:

-- Faculty of Medicine, Division of Experimental Medicine, Department of Human Genetics, Department of Family Medicine;
+- Faculty of Medicine and Health Sciences, Division of Experimental Medicine, Department of Human Genetics, Department of Family Medicine;

 - Faculty of Law; and